-With on average, 70 staff and a turnover of approximately £2M a year, we support a number of projects such as, community development; fishing and coastal communities; infrastructure services, training provision, informal and unpaid carers, volunteer led projects and support for young people.
+With, on average, 90 staff and a turnover of approximately £2M a year, we support a number of projects such as, community development; fishing and coastal communities; infrastructure services, training provision, informal and unpaid carers, volunteer led projects and support for young people.

-CRCC is overseen by a board of 12 trustees, to which Karlene Stokes has been appointed as Chair in December 2017.
+CRCC is overseen by a board of nine trustees, to which Alan Shepherd became Chair in December 2019.

-The board has representation of Cornwall Council elected members, with a wide range of interests and skills from across the county.
-Trustees are involved at different levels, with an Executive Committee working closely with the Chief Executive and finance team.
-Trustees have general involvement with all staff, which helps their understanding of work and enables them to provide appropriate support when needed.
+The board has representation with a wide range of interests and skills from across the county.
+Trustees are involved at different levels and have general involvement with all staff, which helps their understanding of work and enables them to provide appropriate support when needed.

 Colonel Edward Bolitho was appointed as Lord Lieutenant of Cornwall in September 2011 and we are delighted that he became our Patron.

 We’ve been supporting Cornish Communities since the end of the second World War.
 We understand the social value and health benefits of bringing people together to work, play and make new friends.

 We’re part of a network of rural community charities founded by prominent suffragette Grace Hadow in 1920.
 Grace, who also helped create the Women’s Institute, understood the problems facing rural areas, especially in the war years.
 She recognised the well-being effect of strong communities and the role that something as simple as a village hall could play in improving people’s lives.